chazcornwall/math4610/tasksheets/tasksheet_03.md

 ![](https://github.com/chazcornwall/math4610/blob/master/src/plotting/Figure.png)

-Here is a table showing the first seventeen results of the printed output:
+Here is a table showing the first 18 results of the printed output.
+The approximation begins to fail when h = 0.000122.
+The slope of the error becomes inverted at this point.

 | h        | Error | Slope of log-log plot|
 | ------------- |:-------------:| ------|